2023 State of Cyber Maturity for Australian Law Firms

 3. He who represents himself has a fool for a client.
 It’s a saying taken from law, but it holds just as true in cyber security.
 So many “specialists” are so confident in themselves that they’ll recommend an approach because that’s what they feel (probably honestly, but whatever) is right, because a vendor taught them (in pre-sales engineering training) that was right, or that they think it’s the approach that XYZ company used and no one has ever complained about it before.
 Just because Tim from DotSec says that log collection and monitoring are important, who cares?
 Look for an approach that aims to improve your organisation’s level of cyber security maturity by prioritising and addressing risk with reference to a reputable, national or international, preferably vendor-neutral, standard or framework.
 We’ve listed a few good examples in the report so you have a head start!

-And who even is Tim from DotSec, anyhow?
+And who even is DotSec, anyhow?

 Cyber security is, in some ways, a rapidly evolving field, and many commentaries seem to be designed to achieve little more than hype up the FUD.
 It’s good for excitement, publicity and sales but doesn’t really help.